-The Marshall Joffe Epidemiologic Methods Research Award is awarded annually to recognize a person’s accomplishments in developing a methodological concept or approach whose usefulness has been demonstrated through fruitful adoption in applied population health research settings.
-The awarded work would typically be embodied by a set of papers developing, translating or extending a quantitative method.
+The Marshall Joffe Epidemiologic Methods Research Award is awarded annually to recognize outstanding accomplishments in developing, adapting, or translating a methodological concept or approach whose usefulness has been demonstrated through fruitful adoption in epidemiology, including applied population health research settings.
+The awarded work would typically be embodied by a set of methodologic and/or applied papers, and may additionally include other scholarly work (e.g., a book) or software, tutorials or other tools which developing, translating, or extending a quantitative method.

 Open for candidates at any career level who are members of SER.

 The award winner will be awarded $5,000 and be invited to give a presentation at the Annual Meeting.

 Multiple nominations do not increase the likelihood of being awarded.
 In the case of multiple nominations for a single candidate, submitters will be contacted to coordinate a joint nomination.